What we do

 We use events to help bring people together to share experiences, learn and develop new ideas about recovery and related issues.
 Many of our events are open to the public, and we use this site and the eUpdate to advertise any forthcoming opportunities.

-At SRN we believe that recovery focused learning and development is an essential element towards achieving our vision of ‘A Scotland where mental health recovery is a reality for all’.
+At SRN we believe that sharing recovery learning and approaches is an essential element towards achieving our vision of ‘A Scotland where recovery is real for everyone in every community’.

 Our Learning and Development programme provides targeted learning opportunities.
 These are designed to enhance recovery knowledge and skills that benefit people affected by mental health problems.